Paul Pindar (businessman): Career

 Pindar trained as a chartered accountant with Coopers & Lybrand, qualifying in 1984, before joining private equity firm 3i as investment controller.

 Capita

 Pindar joined Capita in 1987, initially as finance director, then managing director in 1991, and chief executive in 1999.
 He was the third-longest serving FTSE 100 CEO after Martin Sorrell and Aidan Heavey when he stood down in 2014.

 He joined the business after advising on the £330,000 management buyout (MBO) while working for 3i.
 When he joined Capita, it had 33 employees and revenues of £1.3 million.
 The company was subsequently floated on the USM in 1989 with a market capitalisation of £8 million.
-Since this IPO Capita has been the best performing UK share.

 On 18 November 2013, Pindar announced that he would be stepping down from his role at the end of February 2014 to focus on opportunities within private equity.
 When he left the business in February 2014, Capita had more than 62,000 employees and a market capitalisation of £7.5 billion.